Our Affiliate Directors

 Dave is a retired professor of child development from UW-Madison and UW-Extension.
 Over one-third of Wisconsin parents have read his newsletters, starting with the Parenting the First Year series.
 His work also led to 92 after-school programs opening across the state.
 He has authored 4 books and hundreds of research studies on child developent.
 The people directing FPS impressed him, as did the research on which it was founded.
 "I view FPS as an exceptional program for developing creativity, thinking, and social skills in young people."

-Ruth is an advanced learning specialist at Glacier Creek and Kromrey Middle Schools in the Middleton-Cross Plains School District.
-In this role, she has coached many FPS students over 20+ years.
-She enjoys seeing the students develop their critical thinking skills as they examine the topics and future scenes each year.
+Newly retired, Ruth served as an advanced learning specialist at Glacier Creek and Kromrey Middle Schools in the Middleton-Cross Plains School District.
+In this role, she coached many FPS students for 20+ years.
+She enjoyed seeing students develop their critical thinking skills as they examined the topics and future scenes each year.
 "The work that FPS students do helps them build strong literacy skills with the vocabulary work, reading multiple texts about the same topic and learning to cite evidence from those texts to support their developing arguments.
 It is a remarkable program!"